RobThree/NGeoNames/README.md

 Because some "geoname files" can be very large (like `allcountries.txt`) we have a `GeoName` entity which is a simplified version (and baseclass) of an `ExtendedGeoName`.
 The `GeoName` class contains a unique id which can be used to resolve the `ExtendedGeoName` easily for more information when required.
 It is, however, recommended to use `<countrycode>.txt` (e.g. `GB.txt`) `cities15000.txt` or `cities1000.txt` for example to reduce the dataset to a smaller size, You can also compose your own custom datasets using the `GeoFileWriter` and composers.

-Also worth noting is that the readers return an `IEnumerable<SomeEntity>`; make sure that you materialize these enumerables to a list, array or other datastructure (using `.ToList()`, `.ToArray()`, `.ToDictionary()` etc.) if you access it more than once to avoid file I/O to the underlying file each time you access the data.
+Also worth noting is that the readers return an `IAsyncEnumerable<SomeEntity>`; make sure that you materialize these enumerables to a list, array or other datastructure (using `.ToList()`, `.ToArray()`, `.ToDictionary()` etc.) if you access it more than once to avoid file I/O to the underlying file each time you access the data.

 ### <a name="downloading"></a>Downloading / retrieving data from geonames.org (Optional)